cjrh/aiomsg/README.rst

 ``golang-lib/``   Go, goroutines + channels                           available
 ================  ==================================================  ==========

+Every implementation supports TLS, using its language's idiomatic facility (rustls with the pure-Rust ``ring`` backend for both Rust crates, ``crypto/tls`` for Go, the standard ``ssl`` module for Python).
+TLS sockets interoperate across languages just as plain ones do — the cross-language conformance suite exercises both transports.
+See each implementation's README for the TLS API.

 The canonical, language-independent wire specification lives in `PROTOCOL.md <PROTOCOL.md>`_.
 The overall plan and per-language design notes are in `DESIGN.md <DESIGN.md>`_.

-The code examples throughout this document are in Python (the reference), but the design principles, message-distribution patterns, and developer experience described below are shared by every implementation — only the spelling differs (async/await in Python and Rust-async; goroutines and channels in Go; blocking calls in Rust-sync).
+The code examples throughout this document are in Python (the reference), but the design principles, message-distribution patterns, and developer experience described below are shared by every implementation.
+Only the spelling differs (async/await in Python and Rust-async; goroutines and channels in Go; blocking calls in Rust-sync).